samkos/ludion/docs/what_is_ludion.rst

 *Ludion* allows a user to:

-- "publish" his own services on a centralized dashboard,
+- "publish" his own service via a centralized web interface and API.
--
+  This service can be hosted either on-premise HPC, on his local workstation or in the cloud.
+- dynamically update any information judged of interest about the published service
+- make user-defined widget appear on the website in the view related to a given service.
+When clicked-on or filled and submitted, these widget trigger immediate action from the service hosted on resource.